pebble-dev/pebble-dev.github.io/_posts/2018-02-15-rebble-web-services.md

 * Timeline apps may require developer changes to remain functional
 * Timeline updates will be limited to every fifteen minutes
 * We will have a Patreon page for you to donate to keep the services running
-* We will require that you pledge $2/month for dictation and weather, or $1/month for just weather.
+* We will require that you pledge around a couple of dollars a month for weather and dictation.
   All other services will remain free.
 * iOS SMS/email actions/replies will not be supported
 * Fitbit are our friends